-- Our total outstanding liquidity commitments to advance funds for securities backed by multifamily housing revenue bonds totaled \$8.3 billion as of December 31, 2018 and \$9.2 billion as of December 31, 2017.
+- Our total outstanding liquidity commitments to advance funds for securities backed by multifamily housing revenue bonds totaled \$7.2 billion as of December 31, 2019 and \$8.3 billion as of December 31, 2018.
 These commitments require us to advance funds to third parties that enable them to repurchase tendered bonds or securities that are unable to be remarketed.
 We hold cash and cash equivalents in our other investments portfolio in excess of these commitments to advance funds. - We make investments in various limited partnerships and similar legal entities, which consist of low-income housing tax credit investments, community investments and other entities.
-When we are not the primary beneficiary, our consolidated balance sheets reflect only our investment rather than the full amount of the partnership's assets and liabilities. - Upon implementation of the Single Security Initiative in June 2019, we expect to resecuritize securities that are guaranteed by Freddie Mac.
-As part of these transactions, we will guarantee to the resecuritization trust that we will supplement amounts received from the underlying Freddie Mac-guaranteed securities as required to permit timely payment of principal and interest on the certificates issued by the resecuritization trust.
-Accordingly, these resecuritizations will increase our off-balance sheet exposure to the extent that the certificates issued by the resecuritization trust are held by third parties.
+When we do not have a controlling financial interest in those entities, our consolidated balance sheets reflect only our investment rather than the full amount of the partnership's assets and liabilities.
+See "Note 2, Consolidations and Transfers of Financial Assets- Unconsolidated VIEs" for information regarding our limited partnerships and similar legal entities.